 Tiger Brands Limited is a Top 40 JSE Limited company that operates mainly in South Africa and selected emerging markets.
 Its main activities are manufacturing, processing and distribution of branded food as well as home, personal and baby care products.
 Tiger Brands is one of the largest manufacturers and marketers of FMCG products in Southern Africa, and has been for several decades.
+Tiger brands has 100% shareholding in the biscuit company Deli foods, 49% shareholding in UAC Foods.
+In South Africa, Tiger Brands owns and operates +40 manufacturing sites.
+Within Central Africa - Cameroon, we have 74.7% interest in Chococam manufacturing / marketing confectionery, beverages and spreads brands.
+Tiger Brands has a 37.4% share in the branded grains business National Food Holdings Limited which is placed in the Southern Africa region of Zimbabwe.
+Furthermore, we hold a meaningful minority share in Empresas Carozzi, a leading branded foods business in South America - Chile, Peru.

 The company has grown over many decades through the acquisition and clustering of businesses.
 Our success comes from the perpetual renovation and innovation of our brands, while our approach to expansion, acquisitions and joint ventures has given traction to a distribution network that now spans more than 22 African countries.
-For the period under review, newly acquired businesses in our International division will be excluded.